Many thanks to all of you who have shared your Japan travel tips. They are very much appreciated!!

 The rainy forecast forced me to re-think some of my initial footwear choices.
 Balancing style and comfort is always the challenge.
 Normally I allow myself 3 pairs total for most trips, but needed to include an extra soft-soled pair for the boat, as hard-soled shoes are bad for the decks.

 - Walking shoes.
 I wanted something that could go from day to evening, and handle wet conditions.
 I prefer slip-ons to sneakers or lace-ups, especially when I know that I may be required to remove my shoes in some indoor environments.
-After reviewing this summer’s Travel Wardrobe Recap from Europe, I noted that I wished I’d wished I’d brought ankle boots, so I’m going to wear my Aquatalia weatherproof Chelsea boots purchased earlier this year on clearance, lightweight and very comfortable.
-They’re no longer available but I found two very similar styles HERE (not weatherproof) and HERE (weather-resistant).
+After reviewing this summer’s Travel Wardrobe Recap from Europe, I noted that I wished I’d wished I’d brought ankle boots, so I’m going to wear my Aquatalia weatherproof boots purchased earlier this year on clearance, lightweight and very comfortable.
+They’re no longer available but I found two very similar styles HERE (not weatherproof) and HERE (not weatherproof)

 - Walking sandals.
 I wanted something a little fun and funky, and decided to bring my sporty platform sandals which have done well on past trips that involved lots of walking.
 They are sturdy, supportive and the rubber soles have good traction.

 - Something dressier.
 I was going to bring my tassel suede sandals, but with rain in the forecast, I decided to go with a closed pair of wedges.
 These are Céline, purchased on deep discount during the January clearance sales.
-Similar vamp style with a low heel HERE.
+Similar style with a low heel HERE.
 They’re polished but also edgy enough to go with the dress I’m bringing (see below).
 And again, slip-ons, no fussing with buckles required, and the wedges are comfortable to walk in.
 Another plus for wedges for travel: you never have to worry about heels getting stuck in grates, sinking into grass, or being chewed up by gravel or cobblestones.

 - Something soft-soled and casual.
 (Similar style) These can also be a back-up pair for walking.
 Mine are Paul Green’s from an earlier season and no longer available.